MacRski/median-microservice/README.md

     $ python app.py
     ```

-4. Open a new shell, activate the virtualenv and start the redis queue/worker:
+4. Open a new shell, activate the virtualenv and start the redis queue consumer (worker.py):

     ```bash
     $ cd median-microservice